This page is for the seven stranded castaways on Gilligan's Island.

 - The Captain: Of the S.S.
 Minnow and he often takes the lead in the group other than Mr. Howell and the Professor.

-- Dope Slap: To Gilligan, every time he screws up or insults him.
+- Dope Slap: He habitually cap-slaps Gilligan when he screws up or insults him.

-- Fat: Very chunky, and is the Fat to Gilligan's Skinny.
+- Fat and Skinny: Very chunky, and is the Fat to Gilligan's Skinny.

 - The Good Captain: A Good Guy and he leads the group with their welfare and comfort at the top of his priorities.